Double Commander

 This list may

-It is also possible to load a list of file names from the clipboard(Beta version), to use this feature you need to open the hotkey settings, switch to the "Multi-Rename Tool" category and set hotkey for the cm_LoadNamesFromClipboard command.
+It is also possible to load a list of file names from the clipboard, to use this feature you need to open the hotkey settings, switch to the "Multi-Rename Tool" category and set hotkey for the cm_LoadNamesFromClipboard command.

 5.1.
 Existing list